infn-datacloud/im-connector/im_connector/im_library/README.md

 The Adapter's output consists of two properties:

 - `request`, containing the request object;
 - `header`, providing a composer class to serialize the request header.

 ## IM Client

 The actual IM Client consists of a single class method called `IMClient.request()`.
-This methods is a wrapper to a `requests.request` call and accepts a `IMBaseRequest` and `IMHeaderComposer` instances as input.
+This method is a wrapper to a `requests.request` call and accepts am `IMBaseRequest` and an `IMHeaderComposer` instances as input.
 These base objects contain all the information to submit the request to the actual IM.

 The `IMClient.request()` method returns the IM response.

 ### Request types

 All requests are represented by objects inheriting from `IMBaseReuqest`.
-This abstract class define:
+This abstract class defines:

 - the HTTP method;
 - the endpoint URL;
 - the query parameters;
 - the request body.

 Requests are grouped by HTTP method.
-Five partial classes are defined: `Get`, `Post`, `Put`, `Patch` and `delete`.
+Five partial classes are defined: `Get`, `Post`, `Put`, `Patch` and `Delete`.

 Actual requests inherit from one of these partial classes.

-Thorough type hints guide the user in the object creation pocess.
+Thorough type hints guide the user in the object creation process.

 ### Credential header components